terraphim/terraphim.ai/content/_index.md

 # Proposal

 **Terraphim** is a privacy-first AI assistant which works for you under your complete control.
-Starting from a local search engine, which can be configured to search for different types of content, such as Stackoverflow, Github, and local filesystem with a pre-defined folder including Markdown Files, take Terraphim forward to work with your content.
+It starts as a local search engine, which can be configured to search for different types of content, such as Stackoverflow, Github, and local filesystem with a pre-defined folder including Markdown Files, take Terraphim forward to work with your content.
 We use modern algorithms for AI/ML, data fusion, and distributed communication techniques to run AI assistants on the user's hardware, including not used mobile devices.

 # Why Terraphim?